-Used extensively in the bagel making process, highly pressurized hot water required during boiling offsets potential quality problems.
-The process also requires a filtration system to clean raisins, sesame seeds, bits of dough, corn meal, and other materials out of the hot water.
-And that’s where the danger can occur.
+Highly pressurised hot water is used extensively in the bagel making process to offset potential quality problems.
+The process also requires a filtration system to clean raisins, sesame seeds, bits of dough, corn meal and other materials out of the hot water.
+And that’s where dangers may arise.

-The company was using duplex bag filters for several years and was concerned about employee safety because of the hazards of manually changing filter bags while working with the high water temperatures.
+For several years, the company had been using duplex bag filters, which led to concerns about employee safety because of the hazards of manually changing the filter bags whilst working with high water temperatures.

 The bread company planned to install a new bagel boiler in its Alberta, Canada plant and required a filtering system to clean the recycled boiler water of raisins, sesame seeds, bits of dough and corn meal.
 Corn meal can create water quality problems if the temperature falls, requiring an expensive and time-consuming water change.
 It is critical that the water in a bagel boiler remain at a high temperature, even as it is filtered and recycled.

 With employee safety in mind, the maintenance supervisor at the company’s Alberta plant wanted a filtering system that required less operator intervention than a bag system.
-High water temperatures used in the process can be a serious hazard to an operator changing filter bags, especially when pressed for time during the shutdown process when an operator may open up the filter housing while it is still pressurized.
+The high water temperatures used in the process can be a serious hazard for operators changing the filter bags, especially if they are pressed for time during the shutdown process and open the filter housing while it is still pressurised.

 Decision makers at the Alberta plant wanted a filter they could count on, without the hazards occasionally associated with bag filter maintenance.
-Working with Eaton, the plant manager and maintenance supervisor determined that the Eaton DCF mechanically cleaned filter was the permanent solution to meet their business objectives.
+Working with Eaton, the plant manager and maintenance supervisor determined that the Eaton DCF mechanically cleaned filter offered a permanent solution for meeting their business objectives.

 The plant installed two Eaton DCF-800 filters on the boiler water recycle line at the Alberta facility.
-DCF filters successfully removed the raisins, sesame seeds, bits of dough, and corn meal that would adversely affect the final product.
-Uninterrupted filtering by the DCF also ensured consistently high water temperatures required to maintain boiler water quality.
+The DCF filters successfully removed the raisins, sesame seeds, bits of dough and corn meal that would adversely affect the final product.
+Uninterrupted filtering by the DCF also ensured the consistently high water temperatures required to maintain boiler water quality.

-Meanwhile, the plant is realizing financial and environmental gains by eliminating media, reducing worker exposure, and reducing labor and disposalcosts.
+Meanwhile, the plant is realising financial and environmental gains by eliminating media, reducing worker exposure and reducing labour and disposal costs.

-In fact, the company was so happy with the performance of the DCF filters at its Alberta plant, the Langley, British Columbia facility also installed DCF filters on its bagel boiler systems – instead of previously planned bags.
+In fact, the company was so happy with the performance of the DCF filters at its Alberta plant that the facility in Langley, British Columbia also installed DCF filters on its bagel boiler systems, instead of the previously planned bags.